-- If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM\2.08.24\WHQL\Certified.zip. - 4.
-Connect the power supply to the J18 connector and change the power supply switch SW7 to ON. - Program the SmartFusion2 SoC FPGA Development Kit Board with the generated or provided \.stp file (refer to "Appendix A - Design Files" on page 12) using FlashPro. - Invoke the SoftConsole3.4 Integrated Design Environment (IDE) by clicking the Write Application code under Develop Firmware in Libero SoC v11.3 tool and launch the debugger. - Start a HyperTerminal with the baud rate set to 57600, 8 data bits, 1 stop bit, no parity, and no flow control.
+- 3. If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM_2.08.24_WHQL_Certified.zip. - 4.
+Connect the power supply to the J6 connector and change the power supply switch SW7 to ON. - Program the SmartFusion2 SoC FPGA Evaluation Kit Board with the generated or provided .stp file (refer to "Appendix A - Design Files" on page 12) using FlashPro. - 6.
+Invoke the standalone SoftConsole3.4 Integrated Design Environment (IDE). - 7.
+Load the SoftConsole project from the provided design files. - 8.
+Launch the debugger in SoftConsole. - 9.
+Start a HyperTerminal with the baud rate set to 57600, 8 data bits, 1 stop bit, no parity, and no flow control.